 In turn it has also been our pleasure to work with many corporations, businesses and organizations to provide the same services, and design such buildings as Multi-Family Residential Buildings, Supermarkets, Medical facilities, Banks, Professional Offices, Automobile Showrooms, Service Garages, Golf Course Club Houses, Town Halls, Recreational Facilities, Restaurants, Service and Convenience Stores, Retail Shops, Mall Stores, renovations and fit-ups, Hotels, Burial Vaults, Environmentally Friendly Car Wash, land development and just recently an addition to the Smithville Fire Station in Smithville NY, Jefferson County and much more.
-If you are contemplating an Addition, or a new Remodel, or even a new Home or Building of any type, please check out our FREE Educational Resources to understand the process for designing and where to start, and then help to bring your dream Project to a rewarding conclusion.
+If you are contemplating an Addition, or a new Remodel, or even a new Home or Building of any type, please check out our FREE Educational and additional Resources to understand the process for designing and where to start, and then help to bring your dream Project to a rewarding conclusion.
 We thank you for your interest.

 This article will help you avoid the #1 most costly mistake people make when doing a building project.